ilsochrist/App-Orgs-Hooks/README.md

 ## App Orgs Hooks

-React Native Alura training using hooks.
+This is a React Native project using hooks.

 ## 🔨 Project features